 A lot of the time, this can include perfectly suited gigs from obscure sites you never would’ve known to put on your radar.
 And if after harnessing the power of Google Alerts, you want something more, you can check out this great list of alternatives or a paid curation service like Solid Gigs.

-The back-and-forth involved in scheduling meetings and calls can be such a significant time suck.
-Coordinating to figure out who’s available and when you can start to feel like you’re putting together the pieces of a never-ending puzzle.
-But it doesn’t have to be this way.
-Automated appointment booking software has been created to take the headache of it.
+The back-and-forth involved in scheduling appointments can be quite tedious.
+Coordinating with clients to figure out if they’re available can feel like you’re putting together the pieces of a never-ending puzzle, but it doesn’t have to be this way.
+Automated appointment booking software can help you book more appointments, fill your schedule, and increase revenue.

 Countless appointment scheduling apps have been designed to allow clients to book, reschedule, and cancel their appointments.
 They take the headache out of coordination by syncing with your calendars and letting you to you specify parameters about when people can book certain services.